planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Attribution
 -----------

-Adds an attribution note on the bottom right of the map.
+Adds an attribution note on the bottom right corner of the map.

 .. figure:: img/attribution.png